The World of Playing Cards Logo

 By the fifteenth century French suit symbols - hearts, diamonds, clubs and spades - had crossed to England.
 During the sixteenth century Rouen and Lyons became centres for the exportation of French playing cards, and cards were imported to the British Isles from Rouen and to the Netherlands and Germany.
 From England, of course, they spread to America and have become ubiquitous throughout the world.

 Playing cards soon attracted the attention of tax authorities in France.
 As early as 1613, Louis XIII decreed that cardmakers should place their name on the knave of clubs.
-In 1701 a further law was passed laying down fixed designs for the cards from each of the nine regions, so that stereotyped figures (portraits) from each region were produced which could be identified by the authorities.
+In 1701 a further law was passed under Louis XIV imposing taxes and regulations leading to fixed designs for the cards from each of the nine regions, so that stereotyped figures (portraits) from each region were produced which could be identified by the authorities.
 Some individual court designs reoccur in different regional or even foreign (exported) patterns, sometimes reversed or with a different suit symbol.

 Cards by Bouvier